 Natural teas can aid in the detox process and makes it more effective to help you feel better.
 Most teas can be considered as some form of “detox” even if they aren’t labeled that way.
 Each herbal ingredient has a specific purpose to aid a different need in the body.
 Mass production has grouped these ingredients and put a “detox” label on them.

-You don’t need to buy the expensive teas with really good marketing, you just need to understand and the find the ingredients that fit your needs and go from there.
-I personally have a collection of 7 teas that I regularly go to for any common issues or illnesses I may have throughout the year.
+You don’t need to buy the expensive detox teas with really good marketing, you just need to understand and find the ingredients that fit your needs and go from there.
+I personally have a collection of 7 teas that I regularly go-to for any common issues or illnesses I may have throughout the year.